Work permits for employees in Costa Rica: A complete guide for employers [2024]

 A work permit is a document the Costa Rican government issues to allow foreign workers to work legally in the country for some time under certain conditions.

 In Costa Rica, the Dirección General de Migración y Extranjería, the country’s Department of Immigration, handles the processing of work permits.
-Employers must apply for a provisional visa with the Costa Rican consulate, as it must be used in conjunction with the work permit.
+Employees must apply for a provisional visa with the Costa Rican consulate first, as it must be used in conjunction with the work permit.

-Depending on the employee’s country of origin, the process may change, so it’s essential to understand the local laws and only provide an offer letter contingent on acquiring proper documentation as it is a notoriously difficult process.
+Depending on the employee’s country of origin, the process may change, so it’s essential to understand the local laws and only provide an offer letter contingent on acquiring proper documentation.

 Who needs a work visa in Costa Rica?

-Only Costa Rican citizens or those with a permanent residence permit can legally work there in Costa Rica.
-All other immigration statuses must obtain both a temporary residence permit and a work permit to work for a company.
+Only Costa Rican citizens or those with a permanent residence permit can legally work in Costa Rica.
+All other immigration statuses must obtain both a temporary residence permit and a work permit to work for a company there.

-To obtain a work visa, the employer must prove that the foreign national applicant has unique skills not found within Costa Rica to apply for the "special category" visa category.
+To obtain a work visa, the employer must prove that the foreign national applicant has unique skills not found within Costa Rica to apply for the "special category" visa.

 It is essential to be transparent and provide an offer letter that clearly states that the job offer is contingent on acquiring proper immigration documentation, as it is a notoriously difficult process.